-Visually Lossless Coding for the HEVC Standard: Efficient Perceptual Quantisation Contributions for HEVC (PhD Completed: September, 2017)
+PhD Title: Visually Lossless Coding for the HEVC Standard — Efficient Perceptual Quantisation Contributions for HEVC (September, 2017)

-In relation to my PhD research and thesis, four perceptually adaptive quantisation techniques are proposed for the HEVC standard.
-These contributions are designed to maximise the levels of compression which can be applied to uncompressed video data (i.e., raw YCbCr sequences) — of various bit depths, resolutions and sampling ratios — without incurring a perceptually discernible loss of reconstruction quality in the coded video sequence.
-This potentially gives rise to considerable improvements in terms of bitrate reductions, as measured in kilobits per second; furthermore, by virtue of the nature of the proposed methods, computational complexity is typically not increased.
-The following coding efficiency and visual quality metrics: Bjøntegaard Delta Rate (BD-Rate), PSNR and SSIM, in addition to subjective assessments that follow the principles of ITU-T P.910 "Subjective Video Quality Assessment Methods", are utilised to evaluate each contribution.
+In my PhD thesis, four perceptual quantisation techniques are proposed for the HEVC standard.
+These contributions are designed to maximise the levels of perceptual compression that can be applied to raw YCbCr sequences — of various bit depths, resolutions and sampling ratios — without incurring a discernible loss of visual quality.
+The proposed techniques give rise to significant improvements in terms of bitrate reductions, as measured in kilobits per second.
+Furthermore, by virtue of the design of the proposed methods, computational complexity is not increased.
+In terms of experimentation, the following coding efficiency and visual quality metrics are utilised to evaluate each contribution: Bjøntegaard Delta Rate, PSNR, SSIM and subjective assessments that follow the principles of ITU-T P.910 "Subjective Video Quality Assessment Methods".
 The proposed perceptual quantisation methods are as follows:

 1) High Bit Depth Capable and 4:4:4 Capable JND-Based Coding Block (CB)-Level Perceptual Quantisation;